jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 into a particular namespace.
 If you'd like to upgrade your kubernetes deployment (say, by changing the amount of RAM that each user should get), then you can change the helm chart, then re-deploy it to your kubernetes cluster.
-This generates a new release.
+This generates a new version of the release.

 JupyterHub